 To perform an SQL point-in-time restore, start BackupAssist and follow these steps:

 - Server authentication

-- Specify user identity: Another user account (such as a Windows account) or an SQL Server user account.
+- Specify user identity will prompt you to enter the credentials for another user account or an SQL Server user account.

 - Select Type

 - If a location contains SQL databases, a confirmation tick and message will appear below the list.

 - If backups were created in another location, you can browse to that location or type in the path and press Add.
 This location will then appear in the main box as confirmed.

 - Select the time that you want to restore from.